ibestvina/dagpy/docs/specifications.md

 Blocks are saved as iPy notebook files which are internally saved as JSON.
 Our only addition is in the notebook metadata (which iPython will not overwrite on notebook edits), where we save the block id and a list of variables which are passed on through the filter.
 We do not save any other data in the notebook file, because we use its last-change datetime as an indicator if it needs to be re-executed.
 If block names or other attributes where saved here as well, their changes would trigger the re-execution.

 ### DAG file
-DAG file is a JSON consisting of two parts: a list of blocks and project properties.
+DAG file is a JSON consisting of two parts: a dictionary of blocks indexed by their id, and project properties.
 Each block in the list has the following fields:
  - id
  - name – a name which the user sets, and by which it refers to this block when specifying block parents or executing blocks.
 Block names are not case-sensitive and must be unique.
  - description – optional description of the block